icecube/Unstable_Sterile_Neutrino_Release/README.md

-# Unstable_Sterile_Neutrino_Release
+# UnstableSterileNeutrinoRelease
-Digital release for search for unstable sterile neutrinos
+LLH and Bayes Factor release for Unstable Sterile Neutrinos